qyzqyz1/Data-Science-Portfolio/README.md

 	- [

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at contact@sajalsharma.com.
+If you liked what you saw, and want to have a chat with me about the portfolio, work opportunities, or collaboration, please shoot me an email at yizhe.qu@gmail.com.